rmjarvis/TreeCorr/docs/shear.rst

 Vectors
 -------

-All of the above discussion applies equally to vector field.
-A vector field is a spin-1 complex field:
+All of the above discussion applies equally to the fields that have rotational properties with other spin values.
+For instance, a vector field is a spin-1 complex field:

 .. math::